krypton-lib/krypton/README.md

   - _we're still flushing out this library, stay tuned!_

 > **Is this Kotlin-only?**
-> Unfortunately, we depend on Kotlin-specific features such as suspending features which are basically
+> Unfortunately, we depend on Kotlin-specific features such as suspending functions which are
 > unusable in Java, we recommend using lavaplayer if Java-interop is a must.

 ## 🚀 Any examples?